Maria-cpp/story-generator/README.md

 bash Copy code git clone https://github.com/Maria-cpp/story-generator.git cd chatbot Build the Docker Image:

-bash Copy code docker build -t chatbot-image .
+bash Copy code docker build -t story-image .
 Run the Docker Container:

-bash Copy code docker run -d -p 7860:7860 --name chatbot-container chatbot-image Usage Once the Docker container is up and running, you can interact with the chatbot via its API or web interface:
+bash Copy code docker run -d -p 7860:7860 --name chatbot-container story-image Usage Once the Docker container is up and running, you can interact with the chatbot via its API or web interface:

 Web Interface: Open a web browser and go to http://localhost:7860 to use the web interface Configuration You can customize the chatbot by modifying the configuration file config.yaml.